-Whether your log burning stove is made of cast iron or sheet steel, it will get dirty.
+Whether your log burning stove is made of cast iron or sheet steel, it will get dark quite quickly.
 The glass needs cleaning almost every time you use it, but about once a month (in winter when you are using it) you will want to give the outside of your wood stove a good clean too.

 This is an easy job.
 You can even give the responsibility to a teenager and let it be one of their special chores.
 They don’t need to use fancy chemicals, cleaning a woodstove can be done using nothing but mild detergents and a bit of elbow grease.